Pre Loader

 According to the IEA, the unprecedented energy crisis we are experiencing is a fossil fuel crisis.
 It is directly linked to Europe’s dependence on fossil gas, whose soaring prices have been further boosted by the start of Russia’s war in Ukraine.

-In response to these developments, the EU has decided to greatly strengthen its targets for reducing gas consumption by 2030 as part of the REPowerEU energy crisis plan and to take even more urgent measures to limit its use in the run-up to this winter.
+In response to these developments, the EU has decided to greatly strengthen its targets for reducing gas consumption by 2030 as part of the REPowerEU energy crisis plan.
 In particular, the EU decided to reduce the consumption of fossil gas – regardless of its origin – of each Member State by 15% during the eight-month period between August 2022 and March 2023, compared to a reference period.
-The latter is either the average of the corresponding eight months of the last five years, or the previous eight months (August 2021-March 2022) for Member States that increased their dependence on fossil gas in the previous year to levels higher than 8% compared to the five-year average, a condition that Greece also fulfills.
+The latter is either the average of the corresponding eight months of the last five years, or the previous eight months (August 2021-March 2022) for Member States that increased their dependence on fossil gas in the previous year to levels higher than 8% compared to the five-year average, a condition that Greece also fulfils.
+At the end of the eight month period, in order to contain the volatility of gas prices and avoid price spikes, the European Union decided to maintain this gas consumption reduction target but set it on a voluntary basis for member states.

 In addition to the contribution of reducing fossil gas consumption to tackling the climate crisis, its role in shaping heating costs and – especially – electricity costs is crucial.
 It is therefore of particular importance to understand the relevant trends in its consumption and final uses.